strapi/documentation/docs/developer-docs/latest/development/using-providers.md

 });
 ```

-Strapi has a default Security Middleware that has a very strict `contentSecurityPolicy` that limits loading images and media to `"'self'"` only, see the example configuration on the [provider page](https://www.npmjs.com/package/@strapi/provider-upload-aws-s3) or the [middleware documentation](/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md#loading-order) for more information.
+Strapi has a default `security` middleware that has a very strict `contentSecurityPolicy` that limits loading images and media to `"'self'"` only, see the example configuration on the [provider page](https://www.npmjs.com/package/@strapi/provider-upload-aws-s3) or the [middleware documentation](/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.html#security) for more information.

 :::